git/git.github.io/Mentoring-Program-Guide.md

 Former participants also reported that they felt their software engineering skills improved significantly.

+This is not just that they became more proficient with Git and source code management in general.
+It's a also at least about improved programming, testing, reviewing and collaborating skills.

 ### Improved self confidence

 We believe that being able to contribute significantly to a well known